Join us for an exhibition and preview of the TRANSFER Data Trust, a decentralized artist-owned archive and cooperative value exchange network.

 FEATURED IN

-Looks Like New Interview with Adina Glickstein, Forthcoming
+Looks Like New: Interview with Adina Glickstein

-Signals Interview with Mai Ishikawa Sutton, Forthcoming
+C/Change Signals Interview with Mai Ishikawa Sutton

 TRANSFER Data Trust is a decentralized artist-owned archive and cooperative value exchange network.

-The Data Trust is a milestone development in TRANSFER’s decade-long journey.
-In 2023 we announced we’re pausing our gallery program to reflect on the distant early warnings from our artists, and archive artworks from our 85+ international exhibitions.
-We’re focusing on speculative design of an automated, non-profit cooperative trust model that integrates the perpetual purpose artist trust with cooperative organizational structures.
 The experiment is backed by modern technological practices such as encryption (smart contracts) and decentralized storage to facilitate efficient management and accrue value in a new way for experimental media artists.
 This shift in the gallery’s operations represents an ‘Exit to Community’ inspired by the Media Economics Design Lab at the University of Boulder.

 KEY FEATURES